“Ding” “Ding” “Ding” “Ding”…

 10. Define Project Deadline

 Don’t give in to unrealistic deadlines.
 Unrealistic deadlines will not only push you to burnout — if you fail to stick to the deadline, it will also tarnish your reputation as a freelancer.
-Define your project deadline upfront and clearly.
+Define your project deadline upfront and clearly and use enterprise project management software to make sure you’re on track.
 It’s wise always to keep some buffer time as a breather.

 Tips For Setting Healthy Boundaries